COACHING IN THE WORKPLACE

 Accountability: Participating in ongoing coaching conversations with your employees will ensure they are held accountable for their actions.

-Progress: Coaching helps transition an employee into a high level of management by providing them with the tools and techniques they need to improve.
+Progress: Coaching helps transition an employee into a high-level manager by providing them with the tools and techniques they need to improve.

 Confidence: Regular coaching provides an invaluable space for personal development and increases the employees’ confidence in their abilities.